scverse/pandas-uuid/docs/index.rst

 #.
 As mentioned before, passing a :class:`pyarrow.UuidArray`
     to any pandas API could make it automatically convert it to a :class:`~pandas_uuid.UuidArray`.
-    currently this results in a generic ArrowExtensionArray instead:
+    Currently this results in a generic `{Numpy,Arrow}ExtensionArray` instead:

     >>> pd.Series(arr)
     0    b'\xcd\x07,\xd8\xbeoOb\xacL\t\xc2\x82\x06\xe7\...